GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

   - samdutton
 ---

-The Privacy Sandbox is and initiative aims to create technologies that both protect people's privacy online and give companies and developers tools to build thriving digital businesses.
+The Privacy Sandbox initiative aims to create technologies that both protect people's privacy online and give companies and developers tools to build thriving digital businesses.